-The portfolio consists of 1500 words in total - being 5 x 300 word Moodle posts.
+The portfolio consists of 1500 words in total - being 5 x 300-word Moodle posts.

-You are required to submit five 300 word posts to the graded Moodle Forum set up for the relevant week.
-Each individual post will marked out of 10 for an overall mark out of 50.
-These are to be submitted to the Moodle forum at the end of the relevant module.
+You are required to submit five 300-word posts to the graded Moodle Forum set up for the relevant week.
+Each individual post will be marked out of 10 for an overall mark out of 50.
+These are to be submitted to the Moodle forum at the end of the relevant module (and at the end of the course to allow for Turnitin report).
 There will be a separate Moodle forum to which you can submit a rough draft - using dot points or interesting sources - for feedback from the lecturer and for discussion with your peers.
 This will remain open until the final posting is due.

 Students are encouraged to post early to this forum and discuss their posts and then re-submit to the graded forum before the due date.
 Other posts in the final graded forum will not be visible until you submit yours.

 The purpose of these Moodle posts is to develop your ability to reflect on the unit materials and demonstrate your learning.
-You are required to critically reflect on an idea or issue that you found particularly interesting or significant.
+You are required to critically reflect on the key idea or issue.
 Each posting to the Moodle Forums should provide evidence of your learning and thinking about the module.
 The posts to the Moodle Forums do not need to be lengthy and should not exceed the required 300 words per posting.
 Put your post in the text box not attached as a document or file.
-Postings do need to demonstrate that you have given some thought to the topic - back up by other sources you have looked at (no more than 2 or 3).
-A brief, concisely written answer to the question is more effective than a long, winded general comment.
+Postings do need to demonstrate that you have given some thought to the topic - backed up by other sources you have looked at (no more than 2 or 3).
+A brief, concisely written answer to the topic is more sources you have looked at (no more than 2 or 3).
+A brief, concisely written answer to the topic is more effective than a long, winded general comment.
 Where appropriate, you should refer to the literature to support your discussion and provide an in-text citation for any sources that you use.
-If you do use a direct quote, it should only be included if you then make comment on what the author has said.
+If you do use a direct quote, it should only be included if you then make a comment on what the author has said.
 If you use a direct quote as part of your discussion it MUST BE clearly indicated as such and you will need to provide full reference details in Harvard (author/date) style.